Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

-\paragraph{Discretisation of time and space} Discretisation of the solution domain comprises time discretisation and space discretisation.
+\paragraph{Discretisation of time} For all described variants of the finite volume method, discretisation of the solution domain comprises time discretisation and space discretisation.
 The total specified simulation time is divided into a finite number of time increments, $\Delta t$, and the discretised governing equations are solved in a time-marching manner.

-The solution spatial domain is divided into a finite number of contiguous convex polyhedral cells bounded by polygonal faces that do not overlap and fill the space completely.
+\paragraph{Discretisation of space} For the implicit cell-centred approach, the spatial domain is divided into a finite number of contiguous convex polyhedral cells bounded by polygonal faces that do not overlap and fill the space completely.
 A typical control volume is shown in Figure \ref{fig:generalFiniteVolumeCell}, with the computational node $P$ located at the cell centre/centroid, and the cell volume is $\Omega_P$; $N_{f}$ is the centroid of a neighbouring control volume, which shares face $f$ with the current control volume; $\boldsymbol{\Gamma}_{f}$ is the area vector of face $f$, vector $\boldsymbol{d}_{f}$ joins $P$ to $N_f$, and $\boldsymbol{x}$ is a positional vector.
-No distinction is made between different cell volume shapes, as all general convex polyhedra are discretised in the same general fashion.
+No distinction is made between different cell volume shapes, as all general convex polyhedra are discretised in the same fashion.

 \paragraph{Discretisation of the mathematical model equations} The governing conservation law (Equation \ref{eq:momentumIntegral}) is applied to each polyhedral cell in the mesh.
-The discretisation of each of the three terms within the equation will now be discussed in turn.
+The discretisation of each of the three terms (inertia, surface forces, body forces) within the equation is now discussed in turn.

-Considering first the spatial discretisation of the inertia term in Equation \ref{eq:momentumIntegral}: the term can be approximated by making an assumption about the variation of the displacement vector $\boldsymbol{u}$ over the cell; in the standard cell-centred approach, a linear variation is assumed; this linear variation can be expressed in terms of a truncated Taylor series expansion about the cell centre:
+Considering first the spatial discretisation of the inertia term in Equation \ref{eq:momentumIntegral}.
+The term can be approximated by making an assumption about the variation of the displacement vector $\boldsymbol{u}$ over the cell; typically in the implicit cell-centred approach a linear variation is assumed.
+This linear variation can be expressed in terms of a truncated Taylor series expansion about the cell centre: